NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8B is a blockable hitgrab that is untechable
 - 5A charge time changed from 10f to 8f
 - 6A lifts higher and lifts on block
+- 2A snakes:
+  - Do chip damage
-- 2A snakes do chip damage, animation changed to be the finisher of 5X; if pressing 2 at startup in a combo, does 2BBB(A)
+  - Animation changed to be the finisher of 5X
+  - If pressing 2 at startup in a combo, does 2BBB(A)
+  - Recover 5 frames faster
 - 4A changed to be a teleport that can teleport to either side
 - JA momentum applies sooner
 - JA and 6AA(A) snakes adjusted to do chip damage and lift